csnje/rust-debugging/README.md

 ### Launch Configurations

-To create and modify [**Visual Studio Code**](https://code.visualstudio.com/) [launch configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations), navigate to *Run* -> *Open Configurations*.
+To create and modify the [**Visual Studio Code**](https://code.visualstudio.com/) [launch configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) file, navigate to *Run* -> *Open Configurations*.

-The following launch configurations defines a two-step debugging process (corresponding to the command line method above) that will:
+The following defines a two-step debugging process (corresponding to the command line method above) for applications and tests that will:
 1. Compile using the `cargo` tool
-2. Debug the compiled executable (using information extracted automatically from the output of the `cargo` tool)
+2. Debug the compiled executable using information extracted (automatically) from the output of the `cargo` tool

 ```
 {